Siemens-Healthineers/K2s/addons/security/README.md

 By default, the security addon installs [Kyverno](https://kyverno.io/) as a policy enforcement framework in the `kyverno` namespace.
 Kyverno acts as a Kubernetes admission controller that can **validate**, **mutate**, and **generate** resources based on policies.

-**Phase 1 ships the framework only.
+**K2s currently adds the framework only.
 No default policies are installed.** The `addons/security/manifests/kyverno/policies/` folder is ready for your own policies.
 This means enabling the security addon with Kyverno changes nothing about your cluster's admission behaviour until you add policies.
+Default policies may be added later based on feedback and further discussion about what works well across environments.

 All Kyverno webhooks are configured with `failurePolicy: Ignore`, ensuring the cluster remains operational even if Kyverno is temporarily unavailable (e.g. during a restart or upgrade).